define awkward - Search

 2. People also ask

-What is another word for awkward?Some common synonyms of awkward are clumsy, gauche, inept, and maladroit.
-While all these words mean "not marked by ease (as of performance, movement, or social conduct)," awkward is widely applicable and may suggest unhandiness, inconvenience, lack of muscular control, embarrassment, or lack of tact.
+3. awkward, clumsy, maladroit, inept, gauche mean not marked by ease (as of performance, movement, or social conduct). awkward is widely applicable and may suggest unhandiness, inconvenience, lack of muscular control, embarrassment, or lack of tact.

 awk•ward /ˈɔkwɚd/ adj. clumsy; not having much skill: an awkward dancer. lacking grace or ease, as in movement or posture: took an awkward swing at the ball. lacking social graces or manners: always feels awkward at office parties. difficult to use or handle: an awkward tool. requiring skill or tact; difficult: an awkward situation.